 Our water system serves about 532 people through 204 service connections.
-Our water source comes from two 70-foot deep groundwater wells on the Southwest side of the Village.
+Our water source comes from two 70-foot deep groundwater wells on the Southwest side of the Town.
 The water is chlorinated prior to distribution to your home.
+During 2024, our wells supplied sufficient water to meet our needs.